google/swiftshader/docs/dEQP.md

 22. Open your favorite browser and navigate to `localhost:8080`

-    Get Started -> Choose Device 'localhost' -> Select Tests 'dEQP-GLES3' -> Execute tests!
+    Get Started -> Choose Device 'localhost' -> Select Tests 'dEQP-VK' -> Execute tests!

 Mustpass sets
 -------------

 dEQP contains more tests than what is expected to pass by a conformant implementation (e.g. some tests are considered too strict, or assume certain undefined behavior).
-The [android\cts\master\gles3-master.txt](https://android.googlesource.com/platform/external/deqp/+/master/android/cts/master/gles3-master.txt) text file which can be loaded in Cherry's 'Test sets' tab to only run the latest tests expected to pass by certified Android devices.
+The [android/cts/master/vk-master.txt](https://android.googlesource.com/platform/external/deqp/+/master/android/cts/master/vk-master.txt) text file which can be loaded in Cherry's 'Test sets' tab to only run the latest tests expected to pass by certified Android devices.

 Linux
 -----